 Types of Therapy

-Once a user has arrived for inpatient treatment and detoxified from opioids, they will be ready to begin the therapy process.
+Once a client has arrived to Arrow Passage Recovery from Detox, they will begin the therapy process.
 There are different types of therapy that may be used in an inpatient treatment setting, and they include:

 1. Individual Counseling